 Organization: The school is governed by an 18-member board of directors appointed for terms of 1-3 years by the American School Board of Trustees, the sponsor of the school.
 The school is incorporated and has tax-exempt status in Mexico and the U.S. by means of the US-Mexico tax treaty.

 Curriculum: The curriculum is that of U.S. general academic and college-preparatory schools and various official Mexican programs.
 Instruction is in English and Spanish.
 The school is accredited by Cognia, the Secretary of Education of Mexico, and the National Autonomous University of Mexico.
 Ninety-eight percent of graduates go on to colleges and universities in the United States, Mexico, and internationally.
-The ASFG offers limited support services for students with minor learning disabilities through 9th grade.
-Honors and Advanced Placement (AP) classes are offered at the high school level.
+The ASFG offers limited support services for students with mild to moderate learning disabilities through 9th grade.
+Honors and Advanced Placement (AP classes are offered at the high school level.

-Faculty: In the 2022-2023 school year, ASFG has 318 total staff including 157 teachers, 63 of whom are U.S. citizens, 76 host-country nationals, and 18 third-country nationals representing the following nationalities Canadian, Spanish, Argentinian, Polish, Jamaican, Uruguayan, and Venezuelan.
+Faculty: In the 2022-2023 school year, ASFG has 311 total staff including 162 teachers, 49 of whom are U.S. citizens, 99 host-country nationals, and 14 third-country nationals.
+Our faculty and staff represent 11 nationalities, including Mexican, American, Argentine, Australian, Canadian, Spanish, Jamaican, Russian, Salvadoran, Uruguayan, and Venezuelan.

 Facilities: The school owns its own property (approximately 6.7 acres).
-There are 102 classrooms, five science laboratories, two library media centers, three dry art studios, two wet art studios, four music rooms, one A/V recording studio, one computer lab, three robotics labs, an administrative building, an auditorium, an infirmary, two cafeterias, a multipurpose gymnasium, three section playgrounds, three sports areas, and a heated swimming pool.
-One to one program; with 1,143 digital devices available and 10 mobile device carts.
+There are 102 classrooms, six science laboratories, two library media centers, four dry art studios, two wet art studios, four music rooms, one A/V recording studio, two computer labs, three robotics labs, an administrative building, an auditorium, an infirmary, two cafeterias, a multipurpose gymnasium, a fitness weight room, three section playgrounds, three sports areas, and a heated swimming pool.
+The technology program has a one-to-one program: 3rd – 6th (Chromebooks) and 7th – 12th (MacBook) with 1,675 endpoint devices available and 36 mobile device carts.